 It’s important to use a USB ethernet adapter that is supported by the Fire TV Stick by default, because there is no easy way to install additional drivers.
 I’ve found that adopters using the Asix AX88772 chipset work great with the Fire TV Stick without any configuration.
 The exact adapter I used is the Monoprice USB 2.0 Ethernet Adapter 109466/9466 but there are many AX88772 adpaters that should also work.
-If you want to determine the chipset of a particular USB Ethernet adapter, and the the manufacturer doesn’t have it listed, try downloading the adapter’s Linux or Mac drivers.
+If you want to determine the chipset of a particular USB Ethernet adapter, and the manufacturer doesn’t have it listed, try downloading the adapter’s Linux or Mac drivers.
 The driver files or instructions will often be labeled with the chipset model.

 Surprisingly, all you need to do to get a USB Ethernet adapter to work is connect everything up and enable OTG capabilities.
-The Fire TV Stick immediately recognises the connection and automatically switches to it.
+The Fire TV Stick immediately recognizes the connection and automatically switches to it.